ctgovea/blog/content/blog/passing-az-203-exam-part-2/index.md

+---
+title: "Passing the AZ-203 exam - *Part 2*"
+date: "2019-04-13T08:24:00.000Z"
-# Develop Azure Platform as a Service Compute Solutions
+description: "Develop Azure Platform as a Service Compute Solutions - Study Guide"
+---
+## *Develop Azure Platform as a Service Compute Solutions*
+---

 This is the 2nd module measured in the AZ-203 exam.